 I wouldn’t tell that my previous theme was not mobile-friendly, but there was a room for improvement particularly when used along with page builder plugins.

 Added to that, the FocusBlog was lacking in powerful customization features that GeneratePress offers you.

 When I first migrated to the new GeneratePress theme, the customization of the design to reflect my brand was one of the challenging tasks.

 So, I bought GeneratePress Premium as it comes with dozens of modules for customizing every aspect of the theme.
 Tweaking the new GeneratePress theme to match my brand turned out to be easier than I thought due to the robust customization options.

-GeneratePress is a free theme, but the free version comes with limited customization options, however if you are comfortable with CSS you can go ahead.
-Although I have some CSS knowledge, I decided to go with the premium version and chose a cleaner way of customizing stuff.
+GeneratePress is a free theme, but the free version comes with limited customization options.
+However if you are comfortable with CSS you can go ahead.
+Although I have some CSS knowledge, I decided to go with the premium version and chose a cleaner way of customizing the stuff.